Crataco/ai-guide/guide/original.md

 [(My second guide has up-to-date information.)](https://github.com/Crataco/ai-guide/blob/main/guide/frontends.md)

 A frontend is the interface you use.
-There are three of them officially supported by this guide: KoboldAI, TavernAI, and Oobabooga, with several others (including Project Akiko and LiteVN) that I've yet to test thoroughly.
+There are three of them officially supported by this guide: KoboldAI/KoboldCpp, TavernAI, and Oobabooga, with several others (including Project Akiko and LiteVN) that I've yet to test thoroughly.
 I refer to them as "standalone" if you can use them on their own, or "gateway" if they depend on another.

 If your computer can't run the model you want to use, you can use Google Colab, an online service which allows you to use Google's cloud computers for free for a while, making them perfect for trying out bigger models.
 You usually still have an option to save conversations on your Google Drive and download them for offline use.